MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/compiling-kubernetes-binaries.md

 ## Building Locally ##
-> [!Warning]
+> [!Tip]
-> If you run into "permission denied" errors, these can be avoided by building the Linux `kubelet` first, per the note in [acs-engine](https://github.com/Azure/acs-engine/blob/master/scripts/build-windows-k8s.sh#L176):
+> If you run into "permission denied" errors, these can be avoided by building the Linux `kubelet` first, per the note in [`acs-engine`](https://github.com/Azure/acs-engine/blob/master/scripts/build-windows-k8s.sh#L176):
 >
-> Due to what appears to be a bug in the Kubernetes Windows build system, one has to first build a Linux binary to generate `_output/bin/deepcopy-gen`.
-Building to Windows w/o doing this will generate an empty `deepcopy-gen`.
+> _Due to what appears to be a bug in the Kubernetes Windows build system, one has to first build a Linux binary to generate `_output/bin/deepcopy-gen`.
+Building to Windows w/o doing this will generate an empty `deepcopy-gen`._

 First, retrieve the Kubernetes repository: